 Yes, Naples certainly looks different from northern Italian cities like Florence, Venice, and Milan.
 Even Rome, which is geographically and culturally closer, is less similar than you’d expect.
 I’m not talking about the aesthetic, for all these cities are superb in their own way.
 What makes Naples unique is its peculiar atmosphere, stemming from deep contrasts.
 Naples is chaotic, loud, and busy.
 Rather dirty, too.
 But the city has a pulsating heart that speaks to your soul.

-Naples boasts many traces of history and the different cultures that developed over the centuries. for that reason, it became a Unesco World Heritage Site.
+Naples boasts many traces of history and the different cultures that developed over the centuries.
+For that reason, it became a Unesco World Heritage Site.
 And it doesn’t take long to understand why.

 I visited Naples in the past, but it was a long time ago.
 More than 25 years, actually.
 At the time, Naples and its surroundings deeply resonated with me.
 So much so that I often caught the night train from Milan on Fridays to spend the weekend in Naples and traveled back on Sundays, getting back to work directly from the train station.
 After a quarter of a century – gosh! – I was not sure what to expect.
 Cities change.
 We change.
 So, how did I like Naples this time?
 I loved it and want to help you have the best possible experience if you can only spend one day in Naples.

-One day in Naples is a short time, but you’ll be able to see many of Naples landmarks.
+One day in Napoli is a short time, but you’ll be able to see many of Naples landmarks.
 That’s why I have decided to prepare for you this quick guide to the most beautiful things to see in Naples.
 Further on, you’ll find a suggested Naples itinerary that you can do on foot.

-I have created a Naples itinerary so that all the things to see are within walking distance.
+I have created a Naples 1-day itinerary so that all the things to see are within walking distance.
 Wear comfortable shoes, and get ready to discover a unique city in Italy.

 Let’s start our Naples one-day itinerary!